 Whether you are a parent of a child with cortical visual impairment (CVI), a teacher of the visually impaired (TVI), therapist or other provider, most people struggle when it comes to writing IEPs (Individualized Education Program) for students who have CVI.
-With contributions from TVI Matt Tietjen*, here is what to include for students with CVI.
-IEPs look different from state to state, but they all contain the same information.
-It should be noted that our source for all discussion of cortical visual impairment, the Phases, 10 characteristics, accommodations and modifications is Cortical Visual Impairment: An Approach to Assessment and Intervention, by Christine Roman-Lantzy.
+With input from TVI Matt Tietjen*, here is what to include for students with CVI.
+The IEP format looks different from state to state, but they all contain the same information.
+It should be noted that our source for all discussion of cortical visual impairment, the Phases, ten characteristics, accommodations and modifications is Cortical Visual Impairment: An Approach to Assessment and Intervention, by Christine Roman-Lantzy.

 First Things First

-Children qualify for special education according to different disability categories.
+Children qualify for special education according to different disability categories under the IDEA (Individuals with Disabilities Education Act).
 On the IEP, this is called, Primary Disability.
 Because so many students with CVI are multiply impaired, the tendency is to use the Multiple Disabilities category.
-While multiple disabilities may be accurate, the priority should be vision, because vision impacts all learning.
+While multiple disabilities may apply, the priority should be vision, because vision impacts all learning.
+A student who is in a wheelchair and is nonverbal but with normal vision could still learn everything visually.
 Christine Roman describes CVI as a disability of “visual access.”
-When our students do not have visual access, learning does not happen, education does not happen, progress does not happen.
+When our students do not have visual access, learning does not happen, education does not happen, progress does not happen, and FAPE (Free and Appropriate Public Education) does not happen.
 Primary Disability: Visual Impairment.

 Training on Cortical Visual Impairment

-Due to the lack of awareness and knowledge of CVI among providers, and the lack of CVI training in university TVI preparation programs, you will want to include ongoing training on cortical visual impairment.
-You can add this to the IEP under Support for School Personnel.
-When you specify CVI training for the educational team, it is exactly that – it is for the entire team and cannot target individual team members, such as TVI or new team members.
+Due to the lack of awareness, education and knowledge of CVI among providers, and the absence of CVI training in university TVI preparation programs, you will want to include Ongoing training on cortical visual impairment.
+This goes in the IEP under Supports for School Personnel.
+When you specify CVI training for the educational team, it is exactly that – it is for the entire team and cannot target individual team members, such as a TVI or new team members.

 About Accommodations and Modifications